-On the biblical map for Lesson 1, point out where Canaan is.
+On the biblical map, point out where Canaan is.

 When Abraham arrived in Canaan, God told him, "To your offspring, I will give this land" (v.
 7).
 Abraham was home!

 Let's Talk About It!

 After completing both stories, work through the following questions and discussion to help the children understand: